pegasystems/angular-sdk/README.md

 Future updates to the SDK will support more recent LTS versions of node as Constellation supports them.

-**Before** installing and running the SDK code, please refer to the **Angular SDK Guide** provided in the Marketplace download for steps to prepare your Infinity server and node environment so you can proceed with the steps in the next section.
+**Before** installing and running the SDK code, refer to the **Angular SDK Guide** provided in the Marketplace download for steps to prepare your Infinity server and node environment so you can proceed with the steps in the next section.

 <br>